SamehElalfi/ToolzillaBox/README.md

 ## Log
-- added images to tools.
-- added Home page to navbar.
-- added the new logo.
-- added coming soon icons.
-- removed all soon page links.
+- Change numbers in about section
-- removed full_title option from layouts.app
+- removed icons names to "coming soon"

 ## To-Do
 - ~~ Fix the home page on the mobile/tablet versions ~~
 - ~~ build the all tools page ~~
 - ~~ build the page of the tool itself ~~
-- build support page (e.g. About Us, Cookies Privacy, etc)
+- ~~ build support page (e.g. About Us, Cookies Privacy, etc) ~~
 - install Admin LTE 3 dashboard